What is Intraoral Nasolabial Fold Tightening

 Intraoral Nasolabial Fold Tightening is an exclusive non-invasive treatment that heats up the skin intraorally and targets volume through the process called collagen induction.
 The effects are an overall improvement of tightness and elasticity of the skin along with a plumping effect, much like a filler.

 How does this treatment work?

 Non-ablative laser skin remodeling is based on controlled induction of thermal injury of the collagen while preserving the epidermis.
 A temperature increase up to 70°C leads to subsequent collagen remodeling.

 The intraoral treatment with Er:YAG enables tissue heating to well-controlled temperature levels of between 45°C and 65°C in the upper layers of the dermis (around 500 µm deep), resulting in immediate shrinkage of the tissue, which can be as large as 30% of the tissue volume.

-The treatment was done in two steps
+The treatment is done in two steps.

 An additional third step could be done to achieve augmentation of the bottom lip volume.

 Six passes are delivered to the intraoral area using SMOOTH mode pulses.
 Each shot is delivered in one spot at a time with no overlapping.